musa-509-fall-2021/assignment-02-postgis-analytics/README.md

   **Description:**

+I started by download neighborhoods_philadelphia from OpenDataPhilly and used python to import into postgis and created a `neighborhoods_philadelphia` table.

+My accessibility metric is going to be composed of two measures:
+1) the percentage of bus stops within a neighborhood that are wheelchair accessible
+2) the density of bus stops within the neighborhood (eg. 0.8 stops / 100m^2).

+This second measure is important to include given that most neighborhoods have near 100% wheelchair accessible bus stops.
+The theory is that if a a neighborhood is dense with bus stops then they are easier to travel to and use by people.

+The score is calculated by multiplying these two values together, and then multiplying this by a factor of 10 to get a human-friendly score.

+Example: Rittenhouse (Accessibility score of 67.71)
+1) 96.1% – 103 bus stops of which 99 are wheelchair accessible
+2) .000007 - 103 bus stops across 14,620,958 square meters (about 5.65 square miles)

+~96.1% * ~.000007 * 10^7 provides the score of 67.71.

 6. What are the _top five_ neighborhoods according to your accessibility metric?

+ 1. Washington Square (78.70)
+ 2. Newbold (76.57)
+ 3. Spring Garden (70.84)
+ 4. Hawthorne (70.57)
+ 5. Francisville (69.56)

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?

+ 6. Industrial (2.43)
+ 7. Airport (2.05)
+ 8. Navy Yard (1.75)
+ 9. West Torresdale (1.72)
+ 10. Port Richmond (1.17)

+I'm realizing a more mature version of this metric might be more based off total number of roads, rather than overall area since there are likely fewer roads in Airport + Navy Yard neighborhoods.
+I'm also confused why the data set is onlyshowing two bus stops in Port Richmond – there should definitely be more than that (on Aramingo Ave and Richmond St).

   **Both #6 and #7 should have the structure:**
   ```sql